bryantruong/AnalyzingTwitterEmotions/README.md

 API Keys Needed:
 - In order for this to work locally, you must enter your own Twitter API Token and your own Watson API Key.
-- Copy and paste your Twitter API Token into the [.env](.env) file.
+- Copy and paste your Watson API Key/Token into the [.env](.env) file.
-- Copy and paste your Watson API Key into the [api.js](api.js) file.
+- Copy and paste your Twitter API Key/Token into the [api.js](api.js) file.

 ## Project setup
 ```